 Tom’s story is common to those who require time to accept abstinence for recovery

 Tom’s chronic alcoholism spanned all of his adult life and went back to his early youth.
 He had suffered acute episodes of self–harm resulting in loss of contact with family and friends.
 Many ways had been tried to get him to give up alcohol, without success.
-Eventually Tom had realised the he was not ‘going to beat it’ on his own and accepted that he needed professional help.
+Eventually, Tom had realised he was not ‘going to beat it’ on his own and accepted that he needed professional help.

 An intelligent man Tom says he became interested in us because he had been through previous ‘treatments’ and liked the sound of our philosophy of self–motivated discipline.